16 Treatment effect models

 fit <- lm(body_weight ~ diet + sex, data = mice_weights)

-Because their a strong interaction effect, a diagnostic plots shows that the residuals are biased: the average negative for females on the diet and positive for the males on the diet, rather than 0.
+Note that this model does not account for the difference in diet effect between males and females.
+Diagnostic plots would reveal this deficiency by showing that the residuals are biased: they are, on average, negative for females on the diet and positive for males on the diet, rather than being centered around 0.

 plot(fit, which = 1)

 Scientific studies, particularly within epidemiology and social sciences, frequently omit interaction terms from models due to the high number of variables.
-Adding interactions necessitates numerous parameters, which, in extreme cases, may prevent the model from fitting.
-However, this approach assumes that the interaction terms are zero, which, if incorrect, can skew the results’ interpretation.
-Conversely, when this assumption is valid, models excluding interactions are simpler to interpret as parameters are typically viewed as the extent to which the outcome increases with the assigned treatment.
+Adding interactions necessitates numerous parameters, which in extreme cases may prevent the model from fitting.
+However, this approach assumes that the interaction terms are zero, and if incorrect, it can skew the interpretation of the results.
+Conversely, when this assumption is valid, models excluding interactions are simpler to interpret, as parameters are typically viewed as the extent to which the outcome increases with the assigned treatment.

-Linear models are very flexible and can be applied in many contexts.
-For example, we can include many more factors than 2.
-We have just scratched the surface of how linear models can be used to estimate treatment effects.
-We highly recommend learning more about this through linear model textbooks and R manuals on using the lm
+Linear models are highly flexible and applicable in many contexts.
+For example, we can include many more factors than just 2.
+We have only just scratched the surface of how linear models can be used to estimate treatment effects.
+We highly recommend learning more about this by exploring linear model textbooks and R manuals that cover the use of functions such as lm

 , contrasts